PSYC 140 - General Psychology - 3.00 credits

 Prerequisite: PSYC 140.
 Critical factors in understanding development: internal growth forces, self factors, external adjustment processes.
 Emphasis on interrelatedness of developmental processes.

 PSYC 243 - Human Lifespan Development - 4.00 credits

-Prerequisite: PSYC 140.
-Discussion of the physical, social, emotional, and personality changes occurring during the life of the individual from conception through death.
-Emphasis is placed on the similarities and differences in development across and within cultures.
+Prerequisite: PSYC 140 with a grade of C or higher.
+Course covers theories, research, and application associated with the biological, cognitive, affective, and social domains of development during the life of the individual from conception through death.
+Addresses similarities and differences in development across and within cultures.
 (MOTR PSYC 200)

 PSYC 245 - Adolescent Psychology - 3.00 credits